Top-rated local movers that handle San Diego to Jacksonville moves

 Things to do in Jacksonville

-- Arts and culture: Jacksonville features a variety of museums and cultural arts centers, including the The Cummer Museum of Art & Gardens, Museum of Science and History, Timucuan Ecological & Historical Preserve, Museum of Contemporary Art Jacksonville, and Mandarin Museum & Historical Society.
+- Arts and culture: From historic museums to vibrant art centers, Jacksonville offers cultural landmarks like the The Cummer Museum of Art & Gardens, Museum of Science and History, Timucuan Ecological & Historical Preserve, and Museum of Contemporary Art Jacksonville.

-- Outdoor recreation: The city's Little Talbot Island State Park, Kathryn Abbey Hanna Park, Fort Caroline National Memorial, and Huguenot Memorial Park — among other spots — perfect for hiking, biking, or simply soaking up the outdoors.
+- Outdoor recreation: The city’s Little Talbot Island State Park, Kathryn Abbey Hanna Park, Fort Caroline National Memorial, and Huguenot Memorial Park — among other sites — are great places to hike, ride bikes, or just enjoy nature.

 - Sports: Grab a seat and root for the home team during an Jacksonville Jaguars (NFL) game.